aai-institute/pyDVL/docs/30-data-valuation.rst

 interest, but a function of three factors:

-1. The dataset $D$, or more generally, the distribution it was sampled from (with this we mean that ``value'' would ideally be the (expected) contribution of a data point to any random set $D$ sampled from the same distribution).
+1. The dataset $D$, or more generally, the distribution it was sampled from (with this we mean that *value* would ideally be the (expected) contribution of a data point to any random set $D$ sampled from the same distribution).

 2. The algorithm $\mathcal{A}$ mapping the data $D$ to some estimator $f$ in a model class $\mathcal{F}$.
 E.g. MSE minimization to find the parameters